idio-lang/guide/source/var-val.rst

 Keywords
 --------

-Keywords are, essentially, symbols that start with ``:`` and are used as semantic flags: indicating an optional parameter to a function, say.
+:ref:`Keywords <ref:keyword type>` are, essentially, symbols that start with ``:`` and are used as semantic flags: indicating an optional parameter to a function, say.

 Handles
 -------